We believe that God speaks to us through the Bible in a way that is personal and transformative.

 We would also suggest that you use some Bible Reading notes which give a short bible passage for each day along with an explanation of what the passage means and how it applies to our lives.

 WordLive is from Scripture Union and has a variety of different guides that suit different folks.

 First5.org has a resource by women for women in the form of an app and alarm clock.
 The idea is to start your day with a 5 minute devotion.
 It takes one verse a day (in consecutive order) and gives a useful comment and a “Wrap-up” video at the weekend.
 Definitely worth a try—esp for beginners.

-Explore Bible reading notes give a passage and comment each day.
+Explore Bible reading notes are available for every age and give a passage and comment each day.
 Paper copies can be ordered online but there is also an app available.